urmastalimaa/interactive-frontend-development/homework/mathemagician/exercise3.md

 * At least 7 React components must be used
 * Maximally 1 class-based component can be used
-  * All others must be converted to functional components, with hooks if required.
+  * All others must be converted to functional components, with hooks as necessary.
-* `useReducer` hook must be used at least once
 * Only have state in components that need it
 * All component props must be validated